Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

-When this query is sent to the Storefront API the JSON response from the server would look like this:
+When this query is sent to the Storefront API, the JSON response from the server looks like this:

 ```json
 {
   "data": {